 Local plans are often so much more powerful as kids can continue with ongoing projects and build on activities that can extend into the school year.
 Students going into competitive field majors need to show they have some exposure to the field, and summers are often the best time to do some exploration, because students have such busy lives during the school year.

-Because colleges know the economy is tough, they understand how people may use connections to help arrange for these summer experiences.
 Always remember, there are so many places that need volunteers in your community.
-In this essay, I count unpaid internships as volunteering as students are not getting paid.
+We count unpaid internships as volunteering as students are not getting paid.
 It is much easy to arrange for “volunteer hours” as many companies and organizations have strict rules about internships for teenagers.
 The goal is for kids to volunteer or work 100 to 200 hours.
 Of course, they can do less if they are athletes or if they are doing summer school, but a few hours at one or two little activities do not really help.
 The more hours teens work or volunteer the better for them to see what the real world is like and to show consistency to a college.

 1. Local hospitals, businesses, clinics, and labs can all use free labor.
 Many have pre-existing volunteer and internship programs.
 Many will accept teens.
 Connections can help.